gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/animation.md

 ## Finishing Up

-First thing to do is update our Link sprite and add in his other frames for facing right, up but _not_ left.
+First thing to do is update our Link sprite and add in his other frames for facing right and up but _not_ left.
 A common space-saving technique for older games was to only draw frames for left or right and just flip the image for the opposing direction, and according to our sprite sheet, Nintendo did just that.
 It does mean that a left-handed Link becomes temporarily right-handed when facing right.
 But no one seemed to notice.

 ![Link walking full](/assets/img/articles/5-link-walking-full.png)

-With that saved to our project we can take to the code to go about displaying the frames correctly.
+With that saved to our project we can dive into the code and go about displaying the frames correctly.
 In order to handle the logic, we’ll be throwing a lot more code at the loop, and it’s already starting to get pretty cramped in there.
 So the first thing we should be doing is creating a proper object for intrepid hero, as there will be a fair amount of code specific to his movement and display soon, and inevitably even more later in the project.
 That looks a bit like this:

 {% highlight js %}